 Turning a Craig’s List Bed Frame into a Garden Bench

 While visiting one of Raleigh’s local shabby chic boutiques, I fell in love with a sweet bench made from an old bed frame.
 But, the $350 price tag meant that our relationship was not meant to be.
-So, I began scouring Craig’s List for the perfect bed frame to make into a bench in our front yard.
+I began scouring Craig’s List for the perfect bed frame to make into a bench in our front yard.
 Finally, I found a full sized cannonball bed frame that looked very similar to this one:

 The bed was in good shape.
 It was made from real wood and it had wooden side rails.
 Best of all, the price was $40 (and I didn’t have to drive more than 3 miles to buy it!)

-After researching the web for ideas on how I wanted my bench to look, I found this site: http://www.robomargo.com/bench.html which has many photos of bed frames turned into benches.
+After researching the web for ideas on how I wanted my bench to look, I found this site: https://www.robomargo.com/bench.html which has many photos of bed frames turned into benches.

-Then I stumbled across Karla’s bed over at: http://itsthelittlethingsthatmakeahouseahome.blogspot.com
+Then I stumbled across Karla’s bed over at: https://itsthelittlethingsthatmakeahouseahome.blogspot.com

 Her husband had declared the bed frame a piece of junk when she asked him to turn it into a bench.
 I can’t help giggling now that I’ve seen the finished project: